 As we get to know the opponents and what they are capable of, we are also introduced to a mystery: What is the exact nature of Carrie’s newfound superpower?

 Revelation is important in any story containing a mystery.
 (TV writers call them ‘reveals’.)
 But a story doesn’t have to be ‘mystery’ or ‘detective’ genre to contain a mystery element.
 Part of this story’s dynamic is to have Carrie find out/realise something that’s been true (latent) for some time: That she is a witch, and has inherited her powers from her grandmother.
 The story’s momentum comes from the finding out, and during the battle sequence we will see the full extent of Carrie’s superpowers.

 Much Gothic literature also includes a mystery of some kind.
 For instance, Jane Eyre has his first wife in the attic.
 Rebecca’s new husband Maxim went and killed his first wife in a re-telling of Bluebeard.
 Notice that these Gothic mystery novels are also named after the female leads.

-King’s original novel tells us near the beginning that Carrie has the powers of telekinesis, so the mystery there is in waiting to see how she’s going to use it.
+King’s novel tells us near the beginning that Carrie has the powers of telekinesis, so the mystery there is in waiting to see how she’s going to use it.